FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Analysis of the singular case in Cases A and B

 \end{prop}

 \begin{proof} The difference $b-3/2$ of system \eqref{general1} is played by $\lambda$ of Theorem \ref{th:canard}.
-The equilibrium \(E_3\) is a regular singular fold point and there is a Hopf bifurcation point at $b=3/2$.
-In order to apply Theorem \ref{th:canard} we change variables and the parameter by
+The equilibrium \(E_3\) is a singular fold point and a Hopf bifurcation occurs at $b=3/2$.
+Using Theorem \ref{th:canard}, we perform a change of variables and parameter as

 to obtain the equivalent system ($\tau=t/\varepsilon$)